yashhhYB/Top-10-Java-Projects/README.md

 # Top-10-Java-Projects-For-Experts-Resume

 Java is a powerful programming language widely used in web development due to its versatility and strong security features.
 Many developers prefer Java for building scalable applications, and companies often rely on older versions like JDK 8 due to its stability and extensive community support.
-With features that enhance large-scale project development, Java ensures clean, maintainable, and secure code.

-To help you level up your skills, we’ve compiled a list of **Top 10 Java Projects** with source code!
+With features that enhance large-scale project development, Java ensures clean, maintainable, and secure code.To help you level up your skills, we’ve compiled a list of **Top 10 Java Projects** with source code!
 Whether you’re a beginner, intermediate, or industry professional, these projects will provide hands-on experience with Java frameworks like **Spring, Spring Boot, and Hibernate**, making them perfect for college final year projects and professional development.

 ---